qizekun/ReCon/README.md

 | Few-shot learning | ModelNet40 | [fewshot.yaml](./cfgs/full/fewshot.yaml) | 97.3 ± 1.9 | 98.9 ± 1.2 | 93.3 ± 3.9 | 95.8 ± 3.0 | [ReCon](https://drive.google.com/file/d/1L-TlZUi7umBCDpZW-1F0Gf4X-9Wvf_Zo/view?usp=share_link) |

 The checkpoints and logs have been released on [Google Drive](https://drive.google.com/drive/folders/17Eoy5N96dcTQJplCOjyeeVjSYyjW5QEd?usp=share_link).
 You can use the voting strategy in classification testing to reproduce the performance reported in the paper.
 For classification downstream tasks, we randomly select 8 seeds to obtain the best checkpoint.
+For zero-shot learning, * means that we use all the train/test data for zero-shot transfer.

 ## 4. ReCon Pre-training
 Pre-training with the default configuration, run the script: